 What's the first thing to check if I am having trouble receiving WAMU's signal?

-One of the easiest solutions to a reception problem, particularly if you are in the metropolitan area, is to move the radio to a different party of the room.
+One of the easiest solutions to a reception problem, particularly if you are in the metropolitan area, is to move the radio to a different part of the room.
 Sometimes moving the radio only a few inches or feet will bring in a clear signal.
 Most portable and clock radios use either a telescopic whip or the AC power cord as an antenna.
 The whip can be extended, retracted, and rotated to change reception.
-The ac cord can be moved around and draped across objects for the best signal or wrapped up to reduce signal.
+The AC cord can be moved around and draped across objects for the best signal or wrapped up to reduce signal.
 If your clock radio has no visible antenna or connections for an antenna then you can assume that the radio is using the power cord for an antenna.

 Does my radio need an antenna?

 Stereo tuners and receivers require an external antenna (an antenna that is not a part of the radio).
 Many tabletop and clock radios have connections for an external antenna while allowing you to use the power cord should you not want to use an external antenna.